 The UK Censuses

-The UK Census, undertaken every ten years with the most recent being on 27 March 2011, collects population and other statistics essential to those who have to plan and allocate resources.
+The UK Census is undertaken every 10 years, with the most recent being on 27 March 2011.
+Its purpose is to collect population and other statistics essential to those who have to plan and allocate resources.

 Major customers include departments of national and local government, and providers of services such as health and education.

 The Census occurs simultaneously in all parts of the UK.
 In England and Wales, the Office for National Statistics (ONS) is [or “we are”] the responsible body.
 In Scotland, it is [the?*] National Records of Scotland (NRS), and in Northern Ireland, the Northern Ireland Statistics and Research Agency (NISRA).

 The main geographies directly associated with the Census are Output Areas (OA) and Super Output Areas (SOA).
 OAs are the base unit for Census data releases.

 Census data can be produced for most geographies by best-fitting from OA to the required output geography current on 31 December 2011.

 Further Information and Census Geography Products

 We offer a range of 2011 Census geography products for England and Wales including: